Why we switched our Diaper Bag

 I picked out an absolute adorable bag.
 I loved that it came with a changing pad, bottle holder, pacifier holder, stroller straps and so much more.
 It could be used as a cross over your shoulder bag, or by the shorter handles, carried like a purse by your side or over one shoulder.
 I loved it- I still love it.
 But, it wasn’t as functional as I would have liked it to be.
 We used the bag for a couple months, it was fantastic, or so we thought.
 We didn’t know any better.
 I went back to work, drug Caroline to my mom’s house in the morning, up the stairs in her carseat and the bag on my shoulder.
 The bag would smack the side of the house as I walked up the steps.
 I just figured it was a wide- load new mom learning how to handle carrying all the new baby gear.
 I didn’t think anything of it.

 Dave registered for a daddy backpack diaper bag.
 He didn’t necessarily want to carry around the big diaper bag, if he had a choice.
 We got it as like a back up, figuring if any time he would take Caroline out by himself, like if he was meeting up with me after work somewhere, he would have a diaper bag that was ready to go.
-We didn’t really use it until we were getting ready to go out of state on vacation.
-We were packing to go to Florida and Caroline literally had the biggest bag of the three of us.
+It didn’t really get used until we were getting ready to go out of state on vacation.
+As we were packing to go to Florida, we realized Caroline literally had the biggest bag of the three of us.
 She had so much stuff.
 Since she has a dairy and soy allergy- she has to be on special ready to feed formula.
 We had to take so much of it.
-We had a million diapers and wipes.
+The millions of diapers and wipes.
 Outfits, bibs and burp cloths galore.
 She totally out packed daddy and mommy put together.
 So, instead of lugging the larger diaper bag around the airport and eventual theme parks we would see in Florida, we opted to take Daddy’s backpack bag down.
 I didn’t realize how much this would change our baby packing life!
 For more traveling with infant tips- check out the traveling tips post.

 Once we got home from vacation, I never even thought about switching back to our old diaper bag.
 I still love it and use it for some things.
 But, our every day diaper bag is definitely daddy’s backpack version.
 When my mom watches her during the week, she has even commented how much easier it is to get around and even in and out of the car with Caroline now that we use the diaper bag version.